 Your internal organs will be moving too, no other physical activity offers this potential.

-11- Drink your water, the practice creates lots of internal heat even in the simple poses.
-Later on you will not need it as much.
+Stop any time during the practice to drink water.
+The practice creates lots of internal heat even in simple poses.
+Later on in your practice, you will note that you will not need it as much.

-Do a search for a yoga studio near you and you will find many different types of classes there such senior yoga, kids yoga, mom and toddler classes, etc, so much available!
+Do a search for a yoga studio near you and you will find many different types of classes, such as senior yoga, kids yoga, mom and toddler classes, etc, so much available!